-- Schedule I – high risk of abuse and addiction – no accepted medical uses
+- Schedule I – High risk of abuse and addiction with no accepted medical uses:

-- Schedule II – high risk of abuse and addiction – few or restricted medical uses
+- Schedule II – High risk of abuse and addiction with few or restricted medical uses:

-- Schedule III – moderate risk of abuse and addiction – there are accepted medical uses
+- Schedule III – Moderate risk of abuse and addiction with accepted medical uses:

 - Vicodin or other painkillers with hydrocodone

-- Schedule IV – lower risk than above – there are accepted medical uses
+- Schedule IV – Lower risk of abuse and addiction with accepted medical uses:

-- Schedule V – lower risk than all of the above – there are accepted medical uses
+- Schedule V – Lowest risk of abuse and addiction with accepted medical uses:

 - Cough syrups containing codeine